It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 With Nikola and Alana's scenes greatly reduced, Mari replaced with Lubomir, the author still had the problem of Phillip waking up at the end.
 So, he dramatically cut down the scenes between him and Doctor Kindred and aimed for halfway through the book for him to wake up.
 The last major removal was a character named Heather who was a bone expert.
 Her character never developed.
 Later many scenes involved her and Alana attempting to blend in as just another worker felt awkward at best.
 She is mentioned as dating Nia at the end.

 Originally, Daisy was distrustful, emotionally detached, and rude with little character development.
-After this single new scene that involved her and Nia was introduced in a revision, she bloomed as an individual.
+After a new scene that involved her and Nia was introduced in a revision, she bloomed as an individual.
 Flower pun intended.
 Somehow a hard science fiction story developed into a sci-fi romance.

 “Your existence should not be defined by another.
 You should be your own individual.” - Lilly